Echoes: A semantically-aligned music deepfake detection dataset: Evaluation

 \textbf{Data processing.} All audio files are split into non-overlapping 10-second segments.
 This design choice is motivated by several reasons.
 First, AIME and FakeMusicCaps are clip-based and use 10-second excerpts; segmenting all corpora to 10-second clips ensures a fair and standardized protocol across datasets.
 Second, 10-second segments provide a simple baseline that measures how much discriminative information is available from short local cues.
 Importantly, Echoes still differs from clip-only datasets because these segments are sampled from full-length songs and span diverse providers and generation settings, which increases variability even under a fixed-window evaluation.
 We view long-context modeling as a complementary direction and leave sequence-level evaluation on full tracks for future work.

-\textbf{Train-test split.} We randomly split the data into 80:20 training and evaluation splits.
-For non clip-centric datasets, in order to avoid train--test leakage, the split is performed at the \emph{track level}: all 10-second segments extracted from the same full-length track are kept in the same split.
+\textbf{Train-test split.} We split the data into 80:20 training and evaluation sets at the \emph{track level} for all datasets: all 10-second segments extracted from the same full-length track are kept in the same split, which prevents train--test leakage.
+We repeat each experiment over five random splits and report mean $\pm$ standard deviation.

 \textbf{Detection model.} As the detection baseline, we use a self-supervised learning (SSL) front-end coupled with a lightweight classifier.
 We extract 1\,920-dimensional embeddings using Wav2Vec2 XLS-R 2B \cite{baevski2020wav2vec,babu2021xls}, which has shown strong performance in audio deepfake detection and related singing spoofing settings \cite{pascu2024towards,chen2024singing}.
 We keep the Wav2Vec2 XLS-R 2B encoder \emph{frozen} and obtain a fixed-dimensional embedding for each 10-second segment by applying a temporal average pooling over the frame-level representations from the final layer.